Gibson Dunn: History

-The firm was founded in May 1890 by John D. Bicknel and Walter Trask.
+Gibson Dunn was founded in May 1890 by John D. Bicknel and Walter Trask.
 In 1897, Judge James Gibson joined the firm.
 Six years later, at the suggestion of mutual client Henry E. Huntington, the firm merged with the law firm of former Los Angeles city attorney William Ellsworth Dunn and assistant city attorney Albert Crutcher, forming Bicknell, Gibson, Trask, Dunn & Crutcher, while creating the largest law firm in Los Angeles at the time.
 In 1911, the firm was renamed Gibson, Dunn & Crutcher.

 In 1914, the firm recruited its first attorney from Harvard Law School, Henry Prince, marking its transition to methods developed in the Eastern law schools.
 By 1931, name partners Gibson, Dunn and Crutcher were deceased.
 New Deal legislation during the 1930s stimulated labor practice legal work in the firm.
 In 1943, the firm had 25 lawyers, increased to 39 by 1954, then to 63 a decade later.

-The firm opened offices in Washington, D.C. and in Paris, France in 1977, and expanded further within the U.S. during the 20th century, as well as to Europe and Asia, opening its London office in 1980, and operating 21 law practices globally.
+The firm opened offices in Washington, D.C., and in Paris, France, in 1977, and expanded further within the U.S. during the 20th century, as well as to Europe and Asia, opening its London office in 1980, and operating 21 law practices globally.
 In 1980, the firm had about 200 lawyers and was rapidly expanding, to about 700 by 1991.
+In 1984, assistant attorney general and future solicitor general Theodore Olson returned to the firm, where he was previously a partner for nine years, to start one of the first appellate practices at a large law firm.
 In 1989, amid American trade expansion, the firm also became associated with the Brussels law firm of Van Bael & Bellis.

 In 1991, legally-trained historian Jane Wilson (later Adler), completed a book for the firm, Gibson, Dunn & Crutcher, lawyers: An early history, which received a Donald H. Pflueger Local History Award in 1993, for outstanding scholarship in depictions of economic growth in Southern California.

 Barbara Becker joined the firm with mentor Dennis Friedman in 2000, moving from an M&A partnership at Chadbourne & Parke.
 She was elected chair and managing partner in 2021.

+In 2011, University of Arizona Press published F. Daniel Frost and the Rise of the Modern American Law Firm by University of Arizona College of law professor (later dean emerita), Toni M. Massaro, a biography of partner F. Daniel "Dan" Frost, who had joined the firm in 1950, becoming the managing partner in 1979.

+Gibson Dunn litigated in an attempt to give cities more authority in breaking up homeless encampments.
+In 2020, during the COVID-19 pandemic, the firm litigated in an attempt to relocate homeless persons from the Upper West Side to downtown Manhattan.
+Randy Mastro, a Gibson Dunn partner, had his home vandalized in October.
+Individuals on either side of the relocation dispute expressed regret of the vandalism.